 We seek to support Baltimore’s artists and creative innovators by providing access to affordable artist studios and workspaces and seek to intentionally create working environments that welcome artists across lines of difference.
 We envision a Baltimore where artists are able to work and thrive and are working toward removing structural barriers that prohibit them from doing so.

-Baltimore values its creative culture and invests in building a robust creative sector accessible by all people.
-Baltimore is nationally recognized for attracting, educating, employing and retaining creative people and organizations.
+Baltimore values its creative culture and invests in building a robust equitable creative economy accessible by all people.
+Baltimore is a growing national center recognized for attracting, educating, employing and retaining creative people and organizations.

 In 2016, BARCO completed the $11.5 million renovation of Open Works, a 34,000 square foot nonprofit makerspace serving the greater Baltimore community.